Mitsunee/fgo-api-playground/notes.md

 ## TODO

-- Hardcode Mashu/Mashu(Ortinax) as separte Servants
+- Hardcode Mashu/Mashu(Ortinax) as separate Servants
-- Hardcode special cases for Melusine (Lancer)
+- Hardcode special cases for Melusine (Lancer)?

 ## Data Assumptions to prove

 - See Upgrade Levels below
-- NPs only have one owner
-- Costumes only have one owner
 - Mash needs to be hardcoded or ignored
   - possibly add Mashu (Ortinax) as a separate servant?
 - ServantIDs are divisible by 100
   - I noticed NPs seem to use servantId + n?
-- EoR spoilers have been purged from the API
 - IDs of Skills, Class Passives and Append Skills do not overlap

 ## Skills